 The Council operates a staff appraisal scheme that includes an agreed Personal Development Programme for the forthcoming twelve months following any appraisal.
 Each year learning needs are identified and may be provided in house or externally depending on the requirement.
-Environmental Health Practitioners must achieve 20 hours of professional development (30 hours for Chartered members).
+The Food Law Code of Practice requires at least 20 hours of continuing professional development per authorised officer.